ibm-cloud-docs/account/faqs-resources.md

 {: #create-resource}
 {: faq}

 You can create resource groups only if you're assigned the Administrator role on All Account Management services in the account.
+For more information, see [Assigning access to account management services](docs/account?topic=account-account-services).

 Lite accounts can have only the default resource group, so you can't create any additional resource groups even if you have the required access.